Berkeley-CS195/sp23/assignments/essay1.md

 References
 : Include your references separately at the end of the essay.
 The format is not important as long as the references are unambiguous and include website links as full URLs where applicable.
-For xample:
+For example:

   NPR, "New Research Casts Doubt On Connection Between Smartphone Use And Teen Mental Health.” <https://www.npr.org/2019/08/19/752529380/new-research-casts-doubt-on-connection-between-smartphone-use-and-teen-mental-he>